Luftverkehr Friesland-Harle

 Luftverkehr Friesland-Harle, commonly abbreviated LFH, was a small airline based in Wangerland, Germany, that was established in 1983 and had 30 employees (at March 2007).
 It operated scheduled and chartered passenger and cargo flights, linking Harle Airfield (de) to the East Frisian Islands.
 In 2011, LFH was acquired by FLN Frisia Luftverkehr, which continues to use the brand.

 Destinations

 As of 2013, LFH operated scheduled services between its base at Harle and Wangerooge, on-demand flights to the other East Frisian Islands of Langeoog, Baltrum, Norderney, Juist and Borkum, as well as to Heligoland.
-Also, at times, the airline was contracted to operate flights in Estonia.
+The airline was also occasionally contracted to operate flights in Estonia.

 Fleet

 As of August 2013, the LFH fleet consisted of the following aircraft: